arturoburigo/projeto_etl_spark/docs/otimizacao_spark.md

 ---

-Essas otimizações podem melhorar significativamente a performance do seu pipeline Spark, especialmente quando processando grandes volumes de dados no Azure Data Lake.
-Lembre-se de sempre fazer benchmark das configurações em seu ambiente específico para encontrar os valores ideais.
+These optimizations can significantly improve your Spark pipeline performance, especially when processing large volumes of data in Azure Data Lake.
+Remember to always benchmark configurations in your specific environment to find ideal values.